OCT-FPGA/P4OpenNIC_Public/README.md

 To build OpenNIC, CMAC license is required.
 For deploying P4 codes onto FPGAs, certain licenses for VitisNetP4 are also required.
 All those licenses have already been setup.

-To set the license path on NERC:
+To set the license path on the build machine:

 `export XILINXD_LICENSE_FILE=2100@xilinxlm`